VM Guest OS Files

 Environment variables must be defined for the user account that you use to connect to the VM guest OS and under which the non-persistent runtime components or persistent agent components are started.
 For example, you connect to the VM guest OS under the Administrator account.
 If you want to use the %windir% variable in the list of exclusions or inclusions, you must ensure that the %windir% variable is added to the list of user variables for Administrator on the VM guest OS.

-In the table below, the mask stands for any sequence of characters.
+In the following table, the mask stands for any sequence of characters.

 Requirements and Limitations for VM Guest OS File Exclusion